Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Conclusion

 \section{Conclusion}

-In this survey and perspective, we describe a statistical framing of reinforcement learning that is driven by the realities of deploying RL in systems that interact with humans and other complex environments.
-We used examples from online education and digital health to illustrate two central challenges in these settings: (1) extensive exploration data required for the RL system to learn solely on each individual and solely online is often unavailable, and (2) significant changes in the deployment environment may necessitate redesign and redeployment of RL algorithms as a system is continually improved.
-We accordingly framed practice-oriented RL as a three-component process centered around learning and continual improvement: within-deployment online learning, between-deployment offline analysis, and sequential deployment–redeployment for continual improvement (Fig. \ref{fig_intro}).
+In this survey and perspective, we describe an application-grounded framing of RL that is driven by the realities of deploying RL in data sparse settings and in systems that interact with humans.
+We draw upon real-world examples to illustrate two central challenges in these settings: \textbf{(C1)} extensive exploration data required for the RL system to learn solely on each individual and solely online is often unavailable, and \textbf{(C2)} significant changes in the deployment environment may necessitate redesign and redeployment of RL algorithms as a system is continually improved.
+We accordingly framed practice-oriented RL as a three-component process centered around learning and continual improvement: within-deployment online learning, between-deployment offline analysis, and iterative deployment–redeployment for continual improvement (Fig. \ref{fig_intro}).
 Organizing relevant work around this framework, we highlighted use-inspired directions that have the potential to impact real-world applications.
-Taken together, these lines of work point toward a broader research agenda in statistical RL that goes beyond classical regret guarantees to prioritize continual learning, replicability, valid inference, and scientific interpretability.
+Taken together, these lines of work point toward a broader research agenda in RL that goes beyond classical regret guarantees to prioritize continual learning, replicability, valid inference, and scientific interpretability.
 Realizing the potential of RL in high-stakes real-world applications will require closer integration of statistical methodology, domain knowledge, and algorithm design.
 Our hope is that the presented framework and the highlighted open problems help guide such interdisciplinary efforts.